External diffusion limited aggregation on a spanning-tree-weighted random planar map: Proof of main results conditional on a relationship between exponents

-We are now ready to prove Theorems~\ref{main3} and~\ref{thm-lerw}. \begin{proof}[Proof of Theorems~\ref{main3} and~\ref{thm-lerw} assuming Theorem~\ref{thm-chi}] We will prove Theorem~\ref{main3}, which gives the growth exponent for external DLA.
-By Lemma~\ref{complementinfinite}, the proof in the LERW case is identical.
-For $m\in\BB N$, let $M^{(m)}$ be the infinite planar map with boundary of length $2m$ obtained by cutting along the edges of the DLA cluster $X_m$.
-By Lemma~\ref{complementinfinite}, $M^{(m)}$ has the same law as the graph of Proposition~\ref{prop-lerw-complement}.
-Since $M^{(m)}$ is obtained from $M$ by cutting along the edges of $X_m$, one has $\op{diam} (X_m ; M) \leq \op{diam} (\bdy M^{(m)} ; M^{(m)})$.
-Consequently,~\eqref{eqn-diam-upper} shows that for each fixed $\delta >0$, it holds with superpolynomially high probability as $m\rta \infty$ that $\op{diam} (X_m ; M) \leq m^{2/d+\delta}$.
-By the Borel-Cantelli lemma, this implies the upper bound in Theorem~\ref{main3}.
+We are now ready to prove Theorems~\ref{main3} and~\ref{thm-lerw}. \begin{proof}[Proof of Theorems~\ref{main3} and~\ref{thm-lerw} assuming Theorem~\ref{thm-chi}] We will prove Theorem~\ref{thm-lerw}, which gives the growth exponent for LERW; Theorem~\ref{main3} then follows by the connection we established between DLA and LERW on the UITM in Lemma~\ref{complementinfinite}.
+For $m\in\BB N$, let $M^{(m)}$ be the infinite planar map with boundary of length $2m$ obtained by cutting along the edges of the LERW $\op{LERW}_m$.
+By Proposition~\ref{prop-lerw-complement}, for each fixed $\delta >0$, it holds with superpolynomially high probability as $m\rta \infty$ that $\op{diam} (\op{LERW}_m ; M) \leq m^{2/d+\delta}$.
+By the Borel-Cantelli lemma, this implies the upper bound in Theorem~\ref{thm-lerw}.